The horocyclic metric on Teichm{\"u}ller spaces: Introduction

 Table 1 summarizes part of the analogy between Thurston's theory of the earthquake metric and its conformal analogue.

-This work was done during the authors' stay in the Centre International de Rencontres Math\'{e}mathique at Luminy, Marseille, for a project of research in residence.
-They sincerely express their gratitude to CIRM for its hospitality and support.
+\emph{Acknowledgements.} This work was done during the authors' stay in the Centre International de Rencontres Math\'{e}mathique at Luminy, Marseille, for a project of research in residence.
+The authors express their sincere gratitude to CIRM for its hospitality and support, as well as to the anonymous referee of this article whose comments helped clarifying several points.